KerollisEmad/Daniels_Bootstrap/README.md

 ✅ Clean and Modern Layout
 ✅ Built with Bootstrap Grid System
 ✅ Sections for About, Services, Portfolio, and Contact
-✅ Smooth Scroll & Animation
+✅ Smooth Scroll & Animations

 ---